mrcleandean/roomvodemo/README.md

 # Random Images Support

-Clone/fork this repo and create a .env file with an Upsplash access key
+Clone/fork this repo and create a .env file with an Unsplash access key

 ```ini
 VITE_UNSPLASH_ACCESS_KEY='your_access_key'